How to Get Here

 Take I70 to exit 243 for Central City Parkway, then follow Hwy 119 North to Hwy 72 North until it joins Hwy 7 below Allenspark.
 To avoid I70 construction, an alternate route is to take Hwy 6 out of Golden to Hwy 119.

-Thanks to CDOT for re-opening direct access to Estes Park from the Front Range in time for Thanksgiving & the Holidays.
+Thanks to CDOT for re-opening direct access to Estes Park from the Front Range in time for the Holidays - amazing work!.

 Access from the west in the summertime is via US34 through the National Park.
 That's the scenic Trail Ridge Road over the Continental Divide.
 It's not open in the winter, and closes in October due to snow.